Cutlers' Hall: History and architecture

+Further extension took place in 1888 to the designs of the architect J. B. Mitchel-Withers.
+The shop which stood to the west of the entrance in Church Street was demolished for the expansion of the hall frontage.
+The additional space on the ground floor was utilised for a board room.
+A stone from the original building bearing the words Cutlers’ Hall, 1638 was preserved in the new building.
+A new drawing room was provided on the first floor 69 ft long by 25 ft wide.
+The ladies’ gallery in the banqueting hall was extended to the full width of the room.
+A new stone staircase was installed connecting the banqueting hall with the lower hall.
+The contractors were Messrs.
+Ash, Son, and Biggin.
+The carving of the capitals was executed by Mr. Gilman of Sheffield.
+The painting was done by F. Jeckell, Glossop road, the stove grates were by Steel and Garland, the chimney pieces were from Messrs Yates, Haywood and Co., of Rotherham, the gas chandeliers were manufactured by Messrs.
+Hart, Sons, Peard and Co of Regent Street, London.
+The furniture was provided by Johnson and Appleyards.

 The Hall's front is of the Corinthian order.
 Behind the classical façade is an intricate series of rooms which reach back almost as far as Fargate.
 The banks neighbouring the Cutlers' Hall are in a similar style.
 One was designed by Samuel Worth in 1838, the other was completed in 1867.

 Function

 There is a selection of old Hallamshire knives on show inside the hall, some of which go back to the Elizabethan era.
 Many of the knives were discovered by Thames mudlarks in the tidal mud of the River Thames in London.
 Also on display is the Norfolk Knife, a very large pocket knife with 75 blades which was made by Joseph Rodgers and Sons at their Norfolk Street Works in Sheffield for the Crystal Palace Great Exhibition of 1851.

 The building is used for many of the grandest events in the city's civic and commercial life, for instance the annual Cutlers' Feast which became an annual event in 1648.
 For the years up to 2008, there were 372 Cutlers' Feasts, with breaks only for the World Wars and a cancellation in 1921.

 The Cutlers' Hall is maintained by the Cutlers' Hall Preservation Trust, a registered charity.